Pre-eclampsia

 Recommendations for prevention include: aspirin in those at high risk, calcium supplementation in areas with low intake, and treatment of prior hypertension with medications.
 In those with pre-eclampsia, delivery of the baby and placenta is an effective treatment but full recovery can take days or weeks.
-When delivery becomes recommended depends on how severe the pre-eclampsia and how far along in pregnancy a woman is.
+The point at which delivery becomes recommended depends on how severe the pre-eclampsia is and how far along in pregnancy a woman is.
 Blood pressure medication, such as labetalol and methyldopa, may be used to improve the mother's condition before delivery.
 Magnesium sulfate may be used to prevent eclampsia in those with severe disease.
-Bed rest and salt intake have not been found to be useful for either treatment or prevention.
+Bed rest and salt intake are not useful for either treatment or prevention.

 Pre-eclampsia affects 2–8% of pregnancies worldwide.
 Hypertensive disorders of pregnancy (which include pre-eclampsia) are one of the most common causes of death due to pregnancy.
 They resulted in 46,900 deaths in 2015.
 Pre-eclampsia usually occurs after 32 weeks; however, if it occurs earlier it is associated with worse outcomes.
 Women who have had pre-eclampsia are at increased risk of high blood pressure, heart disease and stroke later in life.
 Further, those with pre-eclampsia may have a lower risk of breast cancer.

 Etymology

-The word "eclampsia" is from the Greek term for lightning.
+The word "eclampsia" is from the Greek term ἔκλᾰμψῐς (éklămpsĭs, “sudden development, violent onset”, literally “brightness”).
 The first known description of the condition was by Hippocrates in the 5th century BC.